MicroLED is the first new screen tech in a decade. Can it beat OLED?

-For two years in a row, Samsung has wowed the crowds at CES with a wall-size TV, using a technology called MicroLED.
+For two years in a row, Samsung has wowed crowds at CES with a wall-size TV that uses a technology called MicroLED.

 Samsung was the first to take MicroLED to market, but it's not the only one in the game.
 LG is working on MicroLED, too, and showed a demo panel at the IFA show in Berlin, while Chinese TV giant TCL had a MicroLED TV in its booth at CES 2019.
 Sony has been working on some variation of direct LED TVs since as early as 2014, and both it and Samsung showed similar technology for movie theaters and other huge-screen commercial uses.